Foxin’ Wins Christmas Slot Review

 Popular slot by NextGen Gaming, Foxin’ Wins, is back with a festive version titled Foxin’ Wins: A Very Foxin’ Christmas.
 It’s a 5 reel and 25 payline slot that adds festive fun to the standard game.
 The game includes a Super Bet feature that allows you to get increased wild wins.

 Wagering on the slot starts at 25p but you can increase it up to £625.
-The wager can be increased by using Superbet – this enhances Fox Pups Wilds randomly appearing in either reels 2,3 and 4 or all the reels depending on how far you’re willing to increase the Superbet.
+The wager can be increased by using Superbet.
+Superbet enhances Fox Pups Wilds randomly appearing in either reels 2,3 and 4 or all the reels.
+This all depends on how far you’re willing to increase the Superbet.
 The Superbet control isn’t well designed.
 You need to click on the numbers just to the right of the slot – not on the Superbet logo (which seems logicial to us).

 As well as the Superbet feature, Foxin’s Wins Christmas also boasts a free games round.
 This is triggered when three or more scatter symbols appear on the reels.
 The award is 10 free spins with double prizes.
 A random bonus feature can also occur during play – this is either Fox Funds (where you seem to always get x10 the basic wager) or Leprechaun Showdown (which never showed up).